Salton Sea: Fish population

-The desert pupfish is the only native fish species in the sea, and is a federally listed endangered species in the United States.
-This freshwater fish, notable for its ability to withstand the rising salinity of the Salton Sea, can survive salinities ranging from freshwater to twice as salty as seawater.
+The desert pupfish is the only native fish species in the sea and is a federally listed endangered species.
+The desert pupfish, notable for its ability to withstand the rising salinity of the Salton Sea, can survive salinities ranging from freshwater to twice as salty as seawater.
+The pupfish have adapted to the Imperial Irrigation District's drains, which funnel water runoff from farms into the Salton Sea.

 The body was initially a freshwater lake and was stocked with tilapia, gulf croaker, orangemouth corvina, and sargo, which sustained an important sport fishery and provided food for birds.
 By the 1960s, its rising salinity had begun to jeopardize some of these species.
 A September 2019 report stated that 20 years earlier, "there were some 100 million fish in the Sea.
 Now, more than 97% of those fish are gone".
 It is now too saline for most species of fish.
 Massive fish kills involve the oxygen-depleting combination of summer sun and salt.
 The fish suffocate as salt water carries less oxygen than fresh water.
-The dead fish wash up in mass quantities on the beaches.
+Dead fish wash up in mass quantities on the beaches.

 Introduced tilapia (hybrid Mozambique × Wami) can tolerate the high salinity levels and pollution.
 As of 2014, other fresh and brackish water fish species lived in the rivers and canals that fed the Salton Sea, including redbelly tilapia, threadfin shad, carp, red shiner, channel catfish, white catfish, largemouth bass, mosquitofish, and sailfin molly.

 Tilapia populations have reached such low volumes such that the fish-eating birds in the area cannot be sustained anymore.
-Scientists have approximated that if the sea's salinity reaches levels of 70 ppt (more likely to occur than not due to the end of mitigation flows at the start of 2018), there won't be any species of fish left that will be able to survive in the sea's main body.
-As the decline of Tilapia populations in the Salton Sea continues, there has been an immense proliferation of the water boatman population which do serve as feed for "a limited number of aquatic and shorebird species".
-A direct concern of the potential eradication of fish species from the sea include mosquito production, which is usually abundant in high salinity salt marshes but have been low due to the presence of fish.
+Scientists have approximated that if the sea's salinity reaches levels of 70 parts per thousand (more likely to occur than not due to the end of mitigation flows at the start of 2018), there will not be any species of fish left that will be able to survive in the sea's main body.
+As the decline of tilapia populations continues, there has been an immense proliferation of the water boatman population which do serve as feed for "a limited number of aquatic and shorebird species".
+A direct concern of the potential eradication of fish species from the sea includes mosquito production, which is usually abundant in high salinity salt marshes but has been low because of the presence of fish.
 There have been worries about this potential outcome as mosquitoes in warm regions have been known to "act as vectors of West Nile virus, Western equine encephalitis and St. Louis encephalitis".

 The California Office of Environmental Health Hazard Assessment developed a safe eating advisory for fish caught in the Salton Sea based on levels of mercury or PCBs found in local species.
-As of 2009, all species were considered acceptable for all populations.
+As of 2018, all species were considered acceptable for all populations.